up9inc/up9-install/helm/README.md

 ### Optional

-`defaultModel` - choose default model name to which all tapping is sent (can be changed via UP9 CLI or UI later)

 `logging.disableStdoutLogging` - disable logging to stdout (default: 0, logging enabled) `logging.disableStderrLogging` - disable logging to stderr (default: 0, logging enabled))